lmullen/lincolnmullen.com/content/_index.md

 description: "Lincoln Mullen is a historian of American religion and the nineteenth-century United States."
 ---

+Welcome.
 I am a historian of American religion and the nineteenth-century United States, often using computational methods for texts and maps.
 I am an [associate professor](https://historyarthistory.gmu.edu/people/lmullen) in the Department of History and Art History at George Mason University, as well as one of the faculty directors at the [Roy Rosenzweig Center for History and New Media](https://rrchnm.org/).

-**Writing**.
-My old-school [weblog](https://weblog.lincolnmullen.com/) (or new-school microblog, however you prefer to think about it) has links, status updates, current reading, and so on.
-To keep up with it you can follow me as [@lmullen](https://micro.blog/lmullen) on Micro.blog or use the [feed](http://weblog.lincolnmullen.com/feed.xml).
-This website has a [blog](/blog/) for longer, more permanent posts.
-The easiest way to keep up with the blog is the [feed](https://lincolnmullen.com/blog/index.xml).
-Finally, I am contemplating whether to write a [newsletter](https://buttondown.email/lmullen), to be called "Working on It."
-If you want to subscribe in case I do, here you go:

-<form action="https://buttondown.email/api/emails/embed-subscribe/lmullen" method="post" target="popupwindow" onsubmit="window.open('https://buttondown.email/lmullen', 'popupwindow')" class="embeddable-buttondown-form" > <label for="bd-email">Subscribe to newsletter:</label> <input type="email" name="email" id="bd-email" placeholder="Your email address"> <input type="hidden" value="1" name="embed"></input> <input type="submit" value="Subscribe"></input> </form>
+{{< now >}}

 **Scholarship**.
 Here are some things I've worked on: